cloudControl/documentation/Guides/Java/Java - Spring.md

 Logging to a file is not recommended since the container's [file system] is not persistent.
 The default logger configuration - `src/main/resources/log4j.properties` is modified to log to `stdout/stderr`.
-Then exoscale can pick up all the messages and provide them to you via the [log command].
+Then CloudKilat can pick up all the messages and provide them to you via the [log command].
 This is how the file looks now:
 ~~~xml
 og4j.rootLogger=DEBUG, stdout
 log4j.appender.stdout=org.apache.log4j.ConsoleAppender